-While the child is under 18, the guardian may request that the attorney petition the court to use those funds for the maintenance, education, health and support of the child.
+While the child is under 18, their guardian may request that an attorney petition the court to use those funds for the maintenance, education, health, and support of the child.
 Generally, judges are not inclined to grant petitions to use the child’s money for obligations the parents should be fulfilling from their own money.
-The attorney for the guardian also is entitled to be paid fees from those guardianship funds.
-Judges make their best efforts to protect those funds and ensure guardians are being fiscally responsible with the minor’s funds.
+The attorney for the guardian is also entitled to be paid fees from those guardianship funds.
+Judges will typically make their best efforts to protect those funds and ensure guardians are being fiscally responsible with the minor’s funds.

 Another estate planning issue arises once the minor turns 18.
 Although the law considers someone over 18 an adult, not all people mature the same or have a sufficient understanding of finances.
 An 18 year old might think a Ferrari is a better investment than a college prepaid plan or life insurance policy.

 Before they turn 18, you may consider designating yourself or another individual as a Financial Power of Attorney.
 This document will allow you to make responsible financial decisions on behalf of your child or ward after they become of legal age.

 Another option is to create a trust to hold those funds.
 In this situation, you would appoint a trustee (and any backup trustees) to manage these assets.